fuchs-fabian/matrix-notify-py-template/README.md

   > **You have to join** with this special (Bot) account to **this room** before!
   > It's available in room settings.

-> With this script it is also possible to send messages to an _encrypted_ room.
-However, the message sent by the script itself is not encrypted.

 ## Usage